February 16, 1970

 The Strong Man (1926) ****

 Harry Langdon's best feature film.
-It should be seen by everyone who questions his place as one of four great silent comics alongside Charlie Chaplin, Buster Keaton and Harold Lloyd.
+It should be seen by anyone who questions his place as one of four great silent comics alongside Charlie Chaplin, Buster Keaton and Harold Lloyd.
 It's a story of a Belgian soldier who comes to America looking for his girlfriend.
 Gags are many and great.

 Ella Cinders (1926) ****